hashicorp/go-tfe/docs/CONTRIBUTING.md

 type ExampleListOptions struct {
 	ListOptions

-	// A list of relations to include
+	// Optional: A list of relations to include with an example.
+See available resources:
-	Include []ExampleIncludeOps `url:"include,omitempty"`
+	// https://www.terraform.io/cloud-docs/api-docs/examples#list-examples (replace this URL with the actual documentation URL) Include []ExampleIncludeOps `url:"include,omitempty"` }
-}